anyrun/anyrun-integration-rapid7/README.md

 # ANY.RUN connector for Rapid7

 This repository contains official connectors developed by ANY.RUN for seamless integration with Rapid7 products.
-The highlight is the ANY.RUN Threat Intelligence Feed Connector for Rapid7 InsightIDR, which delivers fresh,
-high-confidence IOCs directly from ANY.RUN’s interactive malware sandbox into InsightIDR Community Threats,
+The key one, ANY.RUN Threat Intelligence Feed Connector for Rapid7 InsightIDR, delivers fresh, high-confidence IOCs directly from ANY.RUN’s Interactive Sandbox into InsightIDR Community Threats.
-empowering faster detection and response.
-There are two ways to use it: Python and PowerShell script
+It empowers faster detection and response.

 Technical details and setup instructions can be found in the corresponding subfolder.